Let’s face it, one of the biggest obstacles as a digital marketeer is making sure your customers make it through their buyer’s journey seamlessly.

 At this moment in their journey comes the process of consolidation.
 Shoppers take a second look at their cart and are likely to deliberate their product choices in relation to their total, eliminating products when necessary.

 Similar to the product detail page, the primary barrier shoppers face at this point of the funnel is maintaining their motivation.
+So how do you decrease cart abandonment?

 Through the use of nudges and interactive overlays, we have been able to influence motivation and decrease cart abandonment.